Johannes Schmoelling

-Johannes Schmoelling (born 9 November 1950 in Lohne, Germany) is a German musician and keyboard artist.
+Johannes Schmoelling (born 9 November 1950 in Lohne, West Germany) is a German musician and keyboard artist.
 He was a member of the prolific electronic music group Tangerine Dream from 1979 to 1985.

 A classically trained musician, he began playing piano at the age of eight.
 By twelve he had begun playing the pipe organ and successfully mastered the instrument so well that he began to play professionally at various churches.
 By 1978 Johannes had graduated from college with a degree in sound engineering and secured a job working on live theater performances at the prestigious Schaubühne am Halleschen Ufer in Berlin.
 He ended his stint with Tangerine Dream at the end of 1985 to pursue a solo career and has produced several solo albums as well as soundtrack music for numerous German television programs.

 Tangerine Dream

 Schmoelling met Tangerine Dream founder Edgar Froese in 1979 at the theatre where Schmoelling worked.
 After his successful audition, he was brought into the band as a replacement for keyboardist and wind player Steve Jolliffe and drummer Klaus Krueger, returning the band to a trio keyboard lineup as in the time of Peter Baumann.
 Schmoelling's contribution to this period of Tangerine Dream immediately brought a change in musical style.
 The compositions had shorter constituent parts and more readily discernable pop or rock patterns than before.
 His first album with Tangerine Dream was Tangram and he performed with the band on many albums like Exit, White Eagle, Logos Live, Hyperborea, and Poland: The Warsaw Concert.
 He was also a key performer during their prolific soundtrack years in the 1980s and has soundtracks to movies such as Thief, Risky Business, Firestarter and Legend to his credit.

-In addition Schmoelling performed many concerts with the band at various locations throughout the world.
+In addition, Schmoelling performed many concerts with the band at various locations throughout the world.
 On stage, he was more lively, playing the role of performer, unlike the static Froese and Franke.
 His first live performance with the band was the notable concert on 31 January 1980, in the Palace of the Republic, Berlin, East Germany, recorded and released as the Pergamon album.
 This was a groundbreaking event since they were the first Western group who was allowed by the GDR government to play in East Berlin.

 Schmoelling left Tangerine Dream amicably in October 1985, exhausted by the demanding work schedule.